 “This is not nostalgia,” said Professor Nora Tiler Tipton of Bricklyn University’s School of Civic Media.
 “It’s a forward-looking approach.
 The question is whether you can successfully steer a local newspaper through an employee-run board.”

-“The transition also raises a number of tough questions,” Tipton added, “some brought up during the Federal Council’s hearing, such as whether employee-owners can make difficult budget cuts that might result in staff layoffs, and whether the paper’s reporters might pull punches when covering actions of the newspaper they have become part owners of.”
+“The transition also raises a number of tough questions,” Tipton added, “some brought up during the Federal Council’s hearing, such as whether employee-owners can make difficult budget cuts, for instance those that might result in staff layoffs, and whether the paper’s reporters would pull punches when covering actions of the newspaper they have become part owners of.”

 To address these and other concerns, both Walt Brickman and Jeff Brickzos pledged that an “Editorial Independence Policy” will be drafted by The Eagle’s new Board of Directors soon after they are seated.